atkinsonbg/skyvern-playground/README.md

 The configuration is optimized for CPU-only operation with reduced resource usage and disabled CSS parsing for better performance.
 This setup is ideal for testing and development of web automation workflows using local LLM capabilities.

+## How To Run
+This Compose Stack requires a little care and feeding to get started:
+1. Perform a `make start` to start the stack.
+If this is the first time running the stack, you need to give the Ollama container time to download the model before running any queries in Skyern.
+2. Once the Postgres container is ready to accept connections and **after** the Skyvern container is ready (this creates all the DB tables), you need to run the `init-db.sh`.
+This will populate the DB with an organization and API key for use when running tasks from the UI.

 ## Docker Compose Settings

 ### Dozzle Container